-But, what is Japanese knotweed and what can you do about it?
-We take a closer look at this plant and why it’s such a nuisance.
+But, what can you do about it?
+We take a closer look at why it is often seen as a nuisance.

 Japanese knotweed history

-The plant was introduced into the UK by the Victorians who thought it would look good in their gardens.
+The plant was introduced to the UK by the Victorians who thought it would look good in their gardens.

-However, the Victorians quickly turned against their new favourite plant when they realised quite how destructive it was.
-But, by then it was too late, the damage was done.
+However, the Victorians quickly turned against their new favourite plant when they realised quite how destructive it could be.

 What does Japanese knotweed look like?

-Many people are unsure of what the plant looks like, making identifying Japanese knotweed difficult.
+Many people are unsure of what the plant looks like, making identifying it difficult.

 Above ground, it looks fairly nondescript.
 It’s green with heart-shaped leaves and bamboo-like stems, sometimes blooming white spiky flowers.

-Due to this unassuming appearance, some plants confused with Japanese knotweed include bamboo and field bindweed.
+Due to this unassuming appearance, some similar plants include bamboo and field bindweed.
 As a result, it can go easily undetected.

 However, looks can be deceiving!
 Below ground is another matter altogether.